curlsli/webpack-book/docs/en/extending/01_loaders.md

 But what's the point?
 You can pass to loaders through webpack entries.
 Instead of pointing to pre-existing files as you would in a majority of the cases, you could give to a loader that generates code dynamically.

-T> If you want to return `Buffer` output, set `module.exports.raw = true`.
+> If you want to return `Buffer` output, set `module.exports.raw = true`.
 The flag overrides the default behavior which expects a string is returned.

-{pagebreak}

 ## Writing Files